 It is even better if you also provide information about your products or services, provide a place for customers to leave reviews, and have a frequently asked questions page to address things people often ask about your business or goods/services.

-2. Google My Business (GMB) Profile
+2. Google Business Profile (GMB) Profile

 This platform enables you to set up a business profile that will appear when your business comes up in Google searches.
 It also gives you a chance to include images and blog posts and get customer reviews, which will also show in the Google search results.